intershop/devenv-4-iom/doc/02_configuration.md

 Running different IOM installations within _devenv-4-iom_ is no problem as long as they are not running simultaneously.
 Just run `delete cluster` on one installation before running `create cluster` on another.

 Different IOM installations are perfectly isolated by different namespaces on _Kubernetes_ level.
-Precondition is the usage of unique `ID`s in each configuration (see section [Create an New Project Configuration](#create_project_config)).
-However, when it comes to the operating system level of your host machine, the ports required to access the IOM installation from the outside, collide.
+Precondition is the usage of unique `ID`s in each configuration (see section [Create a New Project Configuration](#create_project_config)).
+However, when it comes to the operating system level of your host machine the ports collide, which are required to access the IOM installation from the outside.

 _devenv-4-iom_ provides a simple mechanism to avoid port collisions.
 The configuration variable `INDEX` controls the port usage when providing services at OS level.
 Just make sure that every IOM configuration uses a different value for `INDEX`.
 After change of `INDEX` value, you have to delete and create the cluster (see section [Change Configuration Values](#change_config)).

-## Migrate a Configuration After Update of _devenv-4-iom_
+## Migrate a Configuration After Updating _devenv-4-iom_

 After updating _devenv-4-iom_, the content of the current configuration file has to be updated too.
 The new version of _devenv-4-iom_ might bring a new template for configuration files, which may contain new properties or improved comments.
 You have to create a new configuration file based on this template, which is filled with your current configuration.
 To do so, just create a new project specific configuration file.
-Make sure your current project configuration is used during this process, but not your user specific confioguration (see section [Reset Project Configuration Partially](#reset_config_partially)).
+Make sure your current project configuration is used during this process, but not your user specific configuration (see section [Reset Project Configuration Partially](#reset_config_partially)).

     # Create a new configuration file based on the old one
     devenv-cli.sh get config --skip-user-config > migrated.devenv.project.properties